constanza101/friendly-pets-api/docs/animal.md

 **Update User (update profile)**
 ----
- Returns all new data of a single user.
+ Returns all new data of a single animal.

 * **URL**